 This locomotive can still be viewed today.
-Once displayed to all at 1927’s Fair of the Iron Horse, it is now part of the collection of the B & O Railroad Museum, known as the J.C.
+Once displayed to all at 1927’s Fair of the Iron Horse, it is now part of the permanent collection of the B & O Railroad Museum, known as the J.C.
 Davis.
 It was restored to former glory in 2015, after considerable damage was done when the Roundhouse that sheltered it collapsed during a severe snowstorm in 2003.

 Information available about James Feeley includes several indicators of a productive life.
 His career with the B & O Railroad shows him being a trustworthy capable worker, receiving a promotion to Boilermaker.
 His sons were brought into the business as well, indicating that there was the hope of a good example being transferred from father to son.

 James and Sarah had rented 918 Lemmon Street for twenty years, but became the owners of the property on October 22, 1884 (pictured).
 They purchased the property from Sarah’s cousin Odes Boland for $450, apparently with the aid of James McColgan, a lawyer and nephew of their legendary Pastor, Rev. Edward McColgan.

 Their first house was quite small, with approximately 715 square feet in living space.
 It was located on a parcel of land measuring 10 feet 9 inches wide and 48 feet deep: some 516 square feet.
 There was also a four-foot alley just beyond, and the owners were responsible to pay an $18 annual ground rent.